Final Review: Problem Sets 2

 common_elements

-that takes two lists and returns the sorted intersection of the two lists.Example Usage:
+that accepts two lists and returns the sorted intersection of the two lists.Example Usage:

 print(common_elements([1, 2, 3, 4], [3, 4, 5, 6])) # Expected Output: [3, 4]